moecherry99/AlexCherryFinalYearProject/README.md

 }
 ```

-Whenever the mouse must be unlocked, for example in the pause menu when the player presses the escape key, the "**.Locked**" variable must be changed to "**.None**".
+Whenever the mouse must be unlocked, for example in the pause menu when the player presses the escape key, the **.Locked** variable must be changed to **.None**.
 Controlling the mouse this way gives the game a smooth experience.

 ### Menus and User Interface
 Update this section